evitaDB - Fast e-commerce database

 If the require constraint part of the query doesn't contain a prices requirement constraint that would specify the requested price lists, this filtering constraint implicitly sets the requirement to the passed price list argument.
 In other words, if the entity has two prices - one from the price list basic, second from price list b2b, and the priceInPriceLists('basic') price list is used in the query, the returned entity would only have the first price for the basic price list fetched along with it.

-The non-sellable prices are not taken into account in the search - if the entity only has non-sellable prices, it will never be returned when the priceInPriceLists constraint or any other price constraint is used in the query.
+The non-indexed prices are not taken into account in the search - if the entity only has non-indexed prices, it will never be returned when the priceInPriceLists constraint or any other price constraint is used in the query.
 Non-sellable prices behave as if they don't exist.
 These non-sellable prices still remain accessible for reading on the fetched entity, in case the product is found by a sellable price satisfying the filter.
 If you have a specific price list reserved for non-sellable prices, you may still use it in the priceInPriceLists constraint.
 It won't affect the set of returned entities, but it will ensure you can access those non-sellable prices on entities even when the RESPECTING_FILTER in prices requirement constraint is used.

 Only a single priceInPriceLists constraint can be used in the query.